KamilaHase/MS2/README.md

   - timer could be added also to the actual game, either as a fixed time or as optional: user could decide how much time he/she needs to response

 - words and their random appearance: there could be function that tracks words that were answered/fill in wrong and it could bring these wrong words back until the user answers their correct location
+- more advanced design of drag and drop page - the page and its buttons could use some nicer design as now the side of the page may look a little empty.
+For current purposes it has been left out, for future implementations it is recommended to develop further.
 - change color in computer version - it would be nicer if after clicking on submit "Check answers" the actual words would change their background color according to if they were placed correctly or wrong
 - many more options in design - e.g. interactivity to item images: on hover they would shake/turn around, interactivity with filling in words - once placed correctly they could change back to the original picture, etc.